DOMA’s Invalidation: How Estate and Gift Taxes are Affected

-The Defense of Marriage Act, also known as “DOMA,” was struck down last year by the Supreme Court and declared that same sex couples who are legally married deserve equal rights to the benefits under federal law that go to all other married couples.
+The Defense of Marriage Act, also known as “DOMA,” was struck down last year by the Supreme Court.
+It declared that legally married same sex couples deserve equal rights to the benefits under federal law that go to all other married couples.

 How Does DOMA’s Invalidation Affect Estate Taxes?

 Under Federal law, spouses enjoy an unlimited marital deduction.
 This means that when a person dies, his or her spouse will not incur any estate tax liability with respect to assets left by their deceased spouse.
 The “marital deduction” allows married couples to postpone any taxes due until the second spouse dies.
 Ultimately, a married couple is taxed once, at the second spouse’s death.

 By invalidating DOMA, same sex couples are now able to enjoy the unlimited marital deduction as would a heterosexual couple.

 Generally, spouses can make gifts and transfer property to one another without incurring gift taxes.
 Now that DOMA has been invalidated, the gift tax “marital exemption” should apply to married same-sex couples as well.